markschaver/Commodities/README.md

 ## World Bank commodity price data

-> Pink sheets are released on the second business day of the month.
-Next release: June 2, 2021.
+The World Bank's commodity price data report is known as the "pink sheet" and they are released on the second business day of each month.

 ## Main page